Skip to main content

 10. UNESCO chair "Intercultural Policy for an Active and Joint Nationality", University of Macedonia.

-Pilot programme on youth mobility (mediterranean office for youth)
+Pilot programme on youth mobility (Mediterranean Office for Youth)

 The pilot programme on youth mobility, implemented through the Mediterranean Office of Youth which is comprised of 16 members, Greece included, was developed to promote attractive choices from the Mediterranean area.
 In this context, the programme promotes the development of joint study programmes with the participation of at least two higher education institutions of different countries, focusing on postgraduate and doctoral programmes of study.

-Participation of greek educational institutions in the european union initiative entitled "european universities"
+Participation of greek educational institutions in the European Union initiative entitled "european universities"

 Through alliances of european universities, the European Union aims to improve the quality, the international competitiveness and attractiveness of european higher education and greek universities are selected on a strcit european basis to participate in these programmes.

 These programmes play an important role, as they build collaborative relationships between academic communities and promote research and innovation.
-But, above all, they related to one of the primary conditions for the upgrading of our country's higher education, which is none other than its extroversion and its dynamic presence in modern education.
+But, above all, they are related to one of the primary conditions for the upgrading of our country's higher education, which is none other than its extroversion and dynamic presence in modern education.

 From 2019: